cpaproth/sk/README.md

 To build *sk*, you need to install the dependencies with the corresponding development files first, use your package manager (if available) to install them.
 Unfortunately, FLTK-2.0 is an inactive branch of FLTK, it is likely that you have to install it manually:
 * [download](https://github.com/cpaproth/sk/raw/master/downloads/fltk-2.0.x-alpha-r9204.tar.bz2) and unpack it
-* on Linux, you also have to install: libx11-dev, libxft-dev, libxi-dev, libgl...-dev, and libglu...-dev
-* then run "./configure; make; make install" in the unpacked folder
+* on Linux, you also have to install: libx11-dev, libxft-dev, libxi-dev, libgl...-dev, and libglu...-dev, then run "./configure; make; make install" in the unpacked folder
-* there are some IDE project files which you can use for building it on Windows
+* on Windows, there are some IDE project files which you can use for building it

 *sk* comes with a simple CMakeLists.txt file, thus you can use CMake to generate a makefile.
 Currently, this procedure works only on Linux, for other operating systems, you have to create appropriate build files by hand.
 After installing all the dependencies and maybe CMake, you can build *sk*: